-- 1. Having gone through an active shooter, how does this impact you existing threat assessment? - 2.
-Does this event change the way your prioritize your risk? - 3.
-Based on this scenario, do you believe your threat for active shooter is where it needs to be? - 4.
-From a recovery perspective, what resources are made available for employees at this point in time?
-For how long are these resources available?
+- 1. Having gone through an active shooter event, how does this impact your existing threat assessment? - 2.
+Does this event change the way you prioritize your risk? - 3.
+Based on this scenario, do you believe your threat for active shooter is where it needs to be?

+4. From a recovery perspective, what resources are made available for employees at this point in time?
+For what length of time are these resources available?
 Do you have existing relationships with mental health providers?